-There are 115.911 acres of developable land within the District that have not yet been furnished with water, sanitary sewer and storm drainage facilities.
+Of the 294.282 acres of developable land in the District, there are 216.541 acres of developable land within the District that have not yet been furnished with water, sanitary sewer and storm drainage facilities.
+There are 24.060 undevelopable acres within the District.
 See "RISK FACTORS - Undeveloped Acreage" and "THE DISTRICT - Status of Development."